Journey Back – Student Life

 Concessions will not be available at the Manahan Orthopaedic Capital Center or Miller Athletic Complex at this time.

 Public restrooms will be open at all facilities, but masks must continue to be worn and social distancing upheld whenever possible.

 Game management personnel will be present to strictly follow all Grace College and Kosciusko County policies both inside and around our athletic facilities.

 FREQUENTLY ASKED QUESTIONS

-Where do I get tickets for the fall season?
+Where do I get tickets for games?

 How much will tickets cost?

 There will be no charge to those who attend an athletic contest at Grace College for the 20-21 year.